 While we might all dream of having our own slice of paradise, the vast majority of us Joes will never quite be able to muster up the dosh to actually purchase our very own personal island.
-But while we can’t offer you one for keeps, we can suggest some of the best private islands on the planet to hire for the holiday of a lifetime!
+But while we can’t offer you one for keeps, there are plenty of remote island retreats you can book for your holiday.
+Here’s ten of the best remote private islands on the planet available to hire…

 Musha Cay, Bahamas

 Located in the Exuma Islands in southern Bahamas, Musha Cay is owned by none other than legendary illusionist David Copperfield.
-The magical island (sorry) features five luxurious homes, including a 10,000-square-foot Manor House called Highview, as well as secluded beach houses and the smaller (!)
-5-bed beachside villa.
+The magical island (get it?) features five luxurious homes, including a 10,000-square-foot Manor House called Highview, as well as secluded beach houses and the smaller 5-bed beachside villa.
 Altogether, Musha can play host to a maximum of 24 Joes and Janes.

 Perfect for business or pleasure, there’s at least one worker to each guest on site with 30 members of staff, including world-class chefs and concierges on call 24-hours a day.
 There’s plenty to do on the islands too with scuba diving, tennis courts, karaoke and even a billiards table that used to be owned by Houdini – and that’s without even mentioning the plethora of golden sandy beaches which surround this paradise.